Automotive coverage and liability

-- 15 Passenger Vans are not allowed and are excluded from the contracts.
+- Passenger vans are not allowed and are excluded from contracts.

-- Enterprise Rental Car Exclusion: will not cover under the state contract any vehicle they consider a luxury to exotic vehicle for damages or liability
+- Under the State contract's Enterprise Rental Car Exclusion, coverage is not provided for any vehicle they consider a luxury or exotic vehicle for damages or liability.

 When a contract or grant requires auto insurance coverage for non-owned vehicles, each vehicle must individually be added to the NSHE Commercial Auto Insurance Policy with a list of authorized drivers.
 The Department will be charged a premium to add a vehicle to this insurance policy.
 If this coverage is needed the Department Representative must contact the BCN Risk Management Office to add the vehicle to the policy.
 Insurance cards for the vehicle will be provided by BCN Risk Management upon approval and acceptance from the commercial auto insurer.